wprender/cloudbreak-docs/docs/azure.md

 There are some advanced features when deploying a new cluster, these are the following:

-`File system` this is a mandatory configuration for Azure.
-You can read more about WASB and DASH in the [File System Configuration section](azure.md#file-system-configuration).

-`Minimum cluster size` The provisioning strategy in case of the cloud provider cannot allocate all the requested nodes
+`Minimum cluster size` The provisioning strategy in case of the cloud provider cannot allocate all the requested nodes.

 `Validate blueprint` This is selected by default.
 Cloudbreak validates the Ambari blueprint in this case.